munemu82/Social_media_app_API/README.md

   * Get timeline posts (for the current user): http://<hostname/IP>/api/posts/timeline/all (Using GET http method)

  ## 4. Using the code
  After cloning/downloading perform the following
  * Setup
+   * In the root folder, create a file called ".env" add MONGO_URL = <YOUR MongoDB connection URI>
- * Installation and run the code in your environment
+ * Installation and run the code in your environment by running the following commands
+   * yarn install  (to install all required packages/libraries, make sure you are on the app root folder)
+   * yarn start (to run the code)